foldedwave/nvim-testing/README.md

 ### Notes

 Changes were required in the neotest repo to support both partial updates to the summary tree and tagging nodes in the tree as classes rather than namespaces.

-The dev version can also handle nested test classes (issues 26 and 27).
+The dev version can also handle nested test classes (issues 26 and 27)

+The dev changes work by searching all subfolders for test projects and pulling them into the test tree.
+Alternatives would be to scan folders and create separate trees (as in the current version) but also provide a way to run all test trees (perhaps this exists but I have missed it?).